40843245/Perl/syntax.md

 5. Do some operations in MySQL database server.

-To fully execute a MySQL command in Perl, one has to do same thing in PHP.
+To fully execute a MySQL command in Perl, one has to do similar thing like [PDO style in PHP](https://www.php.net/manual/en/class.pdo.php).

-  1. er
-  2.
+        1. prepare the command via `prepare` method.
+And it will return the SQL
+	2. check it is success to run `prepare` method at runtime.
+If success, then continues next step.
+Otherwsie, print error message.
+        3. execute the command via `execute` method.
+	4. check it is success to run `execute` method at runtime.
+If success, then continues next step.
+Otherwsie, print error message.
+        5. do things you want.
+	6. call the `finish` method.

 6. Disconnect the connection.

 > [!IMPORTANT]